sethjones348/sam-fit/docs/social-feed-implementation-plan.md

 ## Overview

-This plan outlines the step-by-step implementation of the social feed feature for SamFit, migrating from Google Drive to Supabase and adding friend connections, feed, comments, and reactions.
+This plan outlines the step-by-step implementation of the social feed feature for WODsApp, migrating from Google Drive to Supabase and adding friend connections, feed, comments, and reactions.

 ## Related Documentation